anewusername/masque/README.md

    - need to add the other device by name
    - need to know the other device's ports
    -
-   - also: device doesn't know its own name, can't wrap itself into a subpattern
+   - also: device doesn't know its own name, can't wrap itself into a ref